Plans for 3-D printed guns can soon be posted online

-The government has reached an agreement with a gun rights activist allowing plans for 3-D printable guns to be posted online.
+An Austin man has reached an agreement with the federal government to allow him to upload plans for 3D printable guns to be posted online.

 The agreement goes into effect Aug.
 1.

-The settlement comes as a result of a lawsuit filed by Cody Wilson, who posted plans for a 3-D printable gun back in 2013.
+The settlement comes as a result of a lawsuit filed by Cody Wilson, who posted plans for a 3D printable gun back in 2013.

-The government ordered him to remove it, arguing it violated arms trafficking regulations.
+During the Obama administration, Wilson was locked in a battle with the government, who did not want the plans to be available online, arguing it violated arms trafficking regulations.

-As a result of the settlement, Wilson can now post the plans online and it also exempts him from export restrictions.
+As a result of the settlement under the Trump administration, Wilson can now post the plans online and it also exempts him from export restrictions.

+Wilson's lawyer, South Texas College of Law Professor Josh Blackman, would not comment about the case, citing ongoing legal issues.

 Gun rights activists allowed to post plans for 3-D printed guns online